andrewmp1/spree_bootstrap_theme/README.md

 | flash=.flash              | flash=.alert              |

+The current version uses bootstrap 2.0 with the fluid layout.
+This changes the grid into a percentage instead of pixels.

 Install
 =======

 gem 'spree_bootstrap_theme', :git => 'git://github.com/andrewmp1/spree_bootstrap_theme.git'
 NOTE: It's important that you add this line at the bottom of the Gemfile, or at least AFTER any other extension/engine/gem that you'd like to theme (i.e. Spree)

 Make sure you remove any includes in your stylesheets to the spree core stylesheets.

+Add this line to a scss stylesheet in your rails app:
+@import 'spree_bootstrap'

 From the bootstrap-sass page.
 The theme vendors bootstrap in the same way as the gem bootstrap-sass:

 # Notes from Bootstrap for SASS

-`bootstrap-sass` is an SASS-powered version of [Twitter's Bootstrap](http://github.com/twitter/bootstrap), ready to drop right into your SASS powered applications.

-Enjoy.

-## Usage

-#### CSS

-Import "bootstrap" in your SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
-Don't use Sproket's `//= require` directives for SASS files, because they're horrible and will kill your cat.

-    @import "bootstrap";

 Need to configure a variable or two?
 Simple define the value of the variable you want to change *before* importing Bootstrap.
 SASS will be awesome and respect your existing definition rather than overwriting it with the Bootstrap defaults.
 A list of customisable variables can be found in the [Bootstrap documentation](http://twitter.github.com/bootstrap/less.html#variables).